Streamline your quoting, expense

 Purchase orders and invoices are two crucial documents in every company’s procurement procedure.
-They are also important records for a company’s accounting system.
+They are also important records for a company’s accounting software.
 It can be problematic for your business if you don’t grasp and distinguish between these two concepts.
 This article will help you understand what they are and their differences.
 See the comparison of purchase orders vs invoices.

 A purchase order, commonly referred to as a PO, is the formal document that a buyer sends to a vendor to monitor and manage the purchasing process.
 PO specifies the order’s contents including goods specification and quantity, the deadline for delivery, and the cost.
 It will become a binding agreement as soon as the vendor accepts it.

 A purchase order is such an important document in purchasing process due to many reasons.
 It helps to provide enough and clear information to the sellers about what you want to purchase and at what price.
 When it is approved by the seller, it serves as evidence of an agreement between your company and the seller for the quantity and the price.
 In addition, you also can use the purchase order to track the order and effectively manage your inventory.
-You can easily and for free create it with a purchase order generator.

 The purchase order will include a list of the services or quantities, the quantity, and the price.
 Once the seller agrees to the invoice, it turns into a legally-binding contract for both the buyer and the seller.